 MARK COCKER is an author of creative non-fiction.
 He is also a naturalist and environmental tutor, who writes and broadcasts on nature and wildlife in a variety of national media.
-In 2018 he releases a new book Our Place (Cape) on the fate of British nature since the beginning of the twentieth century.
+In 2018 he released a new book Our Place (Cape) on the fate of British nature since the beginning of the twentieth century.
 He will also complete 30 years as a Guardian country diarist.

 He has travelled in more than 50 countries on six continents and in 1999 was awarded a Winston Churchill Travel Fellowship to study birds in magico-medicinal practices in Benin and Cameroon.
 For the last 35 years his home has been in Norfolk, where much of his spare time is devoted to the restoration of a small wooded fen called Blackwater.
 He is married to the arts professional Mary Muir, from whom he gets many of his best ideas!